earthly/earthly/docs/earthfile/earthfile.md

 {% hint style='info' %}
 ##### Note
-The `WAIT` command is experimental and must be enabled via `VERSION --wait-block 0.6`.
+The `CACHE` command is in beta and must be enabled via `VERSION --use-cache-command 0.6`.
 {% endhint %}

 #### Synopsis